TÜRKIYE

 The Ottoman World

 We dedicate our morning to the Golden Age of the Ottoman Empire with an in-depth visit to Topkapi Palace, meaning “cannon gate” in Turkish, one of the largest surviving palaces in the world.
-Constructed by Mehmed The Conqueror in the 15th-century, Topkapi, is a symphony of Islamic, European, and Ottoman architectural styles, consisting of four courtyards and over 400 rooms, and we will have the opportunity to explore the stunningly ornate and beautifully tiled chambers, which provide a fascinating insight into the private lives of the Ottoman Sultans.
-After free time for lunch, we pay a visit to the oldest and most famous covered market in the world, the Grand Bazaar, an architectural marvel that dates back to the 15th-century.
-Here, we will tour the rabbit’s warren of alleys and passageways, teeming with stalls beneath the ornately painted ceilings and glittering stained-glass windows.
-There will then be free time, and if time permits, the option to join your tour leader for a visit to Rustem Pasha Mosque, whose interior is almost entirely bedecked with blue and red Iznik tiles.
-The rest of the afternoon is at leisure.
+Constructed by Mehmed the Conqueror in the 15th century, Topkapi is a symphony of Islamic, European, and Ottoman architectural styles, consisting of four courtyards and over 400 rooms, and we will have the opportunity to explore the stunningly ornate and beautifully tiled chambers, which provide a fascinating insight into the private lives of the Ottoman Sultans.
+After a free lunch break, we visit the Blue Mosque, which is a masterpiece of architecture.
+In contrast to the Hagia Sophia, this mosque is supported by four substantial “elephant foot” pillars.
+Its central dome, soaring to 43m, is accompanied by four semi-domes that create an almost square appearance, and over 20,000 handmade Iznik tiles adorn its interior, all illuminated by 260 windows.
+There will be an optional visit to the oldest and most famous covered market in the world, the Grand Bazaar, an architectural marvel dating to the 15th century, after which the rest of the evening is at leisure.
 Overnight Istanbul (B)

 Istanbul-Cappadocia – The Seljuk Age